jekyll/jekyll/docs/philosophy.md

 install jekyll` and it should build any Jekyll site that it's given.
 Features like auto-regeneration and settings like the markdown renderer should represent sane defaults that work perfectly for the vast majority of cases.
-The burden of configuration should not be placed on the user.
+The burden of initial configuration should not be placed on the user.

 ### 3. Content is King